Skip to Main Content

 • Lace-up shoes, such as walking or running shoes, usually work best.
 These types of shoes come in a variety of sizes and widths to help accommodate orthotics.

-• When wearing inserts inside your shoes:
+• When wearing inserts inside shoes:

 • Choose supportive shoes.
 Avoid slip-on and backless shoes.

-How to wear your orthosis
+How to wear orthotics

 • Check straps and buckles for proper fit.